PhillipDiCarlo/VRCVerify/README.md

   - RabbitMQ publishes are retried and sent as persistent messages (delivery_mode=2).
   - A periodic cleanup task removes expired entries from the `PendingVerification` table to keep the database tidy.
   - TTL caches and concurrency gates help reduce rate-limit pressure on Discord and VRChat APIs.
+  - The checker attempts VRChat login once at startup, then retries on a background interval instead of retrying on every verification request.
+  - When VRChat is unavailable or auth is temporarily broken, the checker still returns structured failure metadata so the bot can DM users a localized temporary-unavailable or outage message.
+  - VRChat login and lookup requests use explicit connect/read timeouts controlled by environment variables.

 ---